leonorllansol/multi-agent-dialogue/chatuga-sss/README.md

 	- Query Agent - chooses the answer of the agent whose domain is the same as the query domain
 	- Answers Impersonal - chooses an answer classified as impersonal
 	- Query Answer - chooses the answer that is closer to the question
-  - Each strategy has a weight associated, which is used by the Boss to choose the final answer to be returned to the user.
+  - Each strategy has a weight associated, which is used by the Dialogue Manager to choose the final answer to be returned to the user.
 It can be changed in the `config/config.xml`.

 ### Adding a new Decision Making Strategy:
   - Given a set of answers, a Decision Making Strategy chooses one of them, according to its heuristics.
 For example, SimpleMajority chooses the most given answer, and YesNoStrategy chooses an answer which contains "yes" or "no".